winitzki/sofp/README.md

 - a general way of implementing and using "free" constructions (free monoid, free functor, free monad, free applicative etc.)
 - monad transformers, mtl, extensible effects ("types à la carte") - problems and solutions
 - various solutions of the "expression problem"
-- from the following list of functional programming concepts, those that appear to be useful in practice will be covered, others omitted:  catamorphisms and other "something-morphisms", comonads and co-applicatives, rigid functors, type-level and functor-level fixpoints, trampolines and monadic tail recursion, cofree comonads, lenses / prisms and other "optics", arrows, Kahn extensions, , initial vs. final representations of data types ("final tagless" interpreters)
+- from the following list of functional programming concepts, those that appear to be useful in practice will be covered, others omitted:
+    - catamorphisms and other "something-morphisms"
+    - comonads and co-applicative functors
+    - rigid functors (need better use cases for those)
+    - type-level and functor-level fixpoints
+    - trampolines and monadic tail recursion
+    - cofree comonads
+    - lenses / prisms and other "optics"
+    - arrows
+    - Kahn extensions
+    - initial vs. final representations of data types ("final tagless" interpreters)
+    - type-level constructions, basics of dependent types
 - interpretation of OO programming from the perspective of AFTT
 - design patterns of FP that replace OO design patterns
 - functional reactive programming
 - an example of a full-stack application implemented in Scala with FP patterns
+- browse the recent Scala and Haskell FP books to see if I have missed something important